These are the six wines we’re most excited about right now. Small production, personally selected, limited quantities.

 THE APPELLATION: VERZY GRAND CRU

 Most wine drinkers associate Grand Cru Champagne with the Côte des Blancs — the Chardonnay-dominated hillside south of Épernay that produces Cramant, Avize, and Le Mesnil-sur-Oger.
 But the Montagne de Reims, the forested plateau to the southeast of Reims, contains its own cluster of Grand Cru villages, and Verzy is one of the most singular among them.
-The soils here are chalk — deep, porous Belemnite limestone — but the exposures are more varied than the Côte des Blancs, and the climate carries a cooler, more northerly character.
+The soil here is chalk, deep, porous Belemnite limestone, but the exposures are more varied than the Côte des Blancs, and the climate carries a cooler character.
 Verzy is primarily Pinot Noir country: the grape finds extraordinary mineral tension here, driven by the chalk and the elevation, producing wines of unusual structure for a region famous for delicacy.

 What makes Verzy particularly interesting to us is how rarely it appears as a single-village, single-parcel statement wine.
-Most of its fruit disappears into blends.
-The growers who bottle their own wine — and bottle it transparently, with vintage and lieu-dit on the label — are a small and serious group.
+Most of its fruit from the big houses goes into blends.
+The growers who bottle their own wine with vintage and lieu-dit on the label, are a small and serious group.

 THE PRODUCER & VINEYARD